softwarefactory-project/sf-docs/docs/operator/firehose_operator.rst

 To enable Firehose after upgrading to 2.5, some manual steps are required:

 #.
 Add the "firehose" role to the architecture file in /etc/software-factory/arch.yaml
-#. run sfconfig.py on the managesf node of the deployment
+#. run sfconfig on the managesf node of the deployment
 #.
 Apply the following patch to config/jobs/_default_jobs.yaml:

 ::